Our Third Landlord and Tenant Nightmare

-As if all this wasn’t bad enough, despite our best efforts to deal with these problems and settle the tenant, it transpired she had drink, drugs and anti-social behaviour problems which were not picked up by Brent Council who housed her here and she went steadily downhill.
-She disappeared for over 48 hours at one point on a drinking binge which led to her ending up being reported as a missing person by her boyfriend and her younger sister, who took her daughter away to family.
+As if all this wasn’t bad enough, despite our best efforts to deal with the problems and settle the tenant, it transpired she had drink, drugs and anti-social behaviour problems which were not picked up by Brent Council and subsequentlyshe went steadily downhill.
+She disappeared for over 48 hours at one point on a drinking binge which led to her ending up being reported as a missing person by her (then) boyfriend and her younger sister, who took her daughter away to family for safety.

 We also had to call the police because she told another tenant she was going to come and ‘knife’ me, a threat they took seriously.